0hJonny/epd-lilygo-badge/README.md

 ### 5.3 Adding a scene

-No scene manager exists. `DisplayEngine` owns one `CardScene` directly.
+No scene manager exists. `DisplayEngine` owns one `CardScene directly`.
 For a second scene:

 1. New class alongside `CardScene`, same shape: constructor takes `(parent, ctx)`, exposes `updateLayout(bool is_portrait)`
 2. Add a member to `DisplayEngine`, construct in `buildUI()`